ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Evaluation

-To assess IcM similarity, we developed a detailed evaluation metric using LLMs by constructing a comprehensive prompt that compares various aspects of incident summaries (e.g., title, mitigation steps, and recorded root cause).
+We developed a detailed evaluation metric using LLMs by constructing a comprehensive prompt that compares various aspects of incident summaries to assess IcM similarity.
 For each pair of IcM summaries, we generate a similarity score of ``Low'', ``Medium'', or ``High''.
-This allows us to evaluate the similarity between the summary of an incident in a user input that it and the summaries of retrieved incidents based on any search for similar incidents.
+When users request similar incidents, we evaluate the similarity between the summary of an incident in the user input and the summaries of retrieved incidents as a proxy for response quality.
+We executed the evaluator against 100 sampled user questions to select among the >3,000 indexed incidents.
+We compare these results against the baseline using vector search based on title similarity.
+As shown in Figure~\ref{fig:similar_icm}, our retrieval method significantly outperforms the baseline, retrieving more incidents with a ``High'' similarity score.
+Furthermore, including the customized re-ranking algorithm further improves performance, achieving a ``High'' similarity score for 97 out of 100 incident pairs.